 Chromatography-HPLC in Bio-Medical Research

 HPLC is the most versatile of all chromatography methods but also the most complex.
 It was first made available in the laboratory during the 1970s and is currently used for the analysis of amino acids, peptides, proteins, carbohydrates, lipids, nucleic acids and related compounds, vitamins, hormones, metabolites, and drugs.
 HPLC can be coupled to various detectors such as UV, fluorescence or mass spectrometry (LC/MS and LC/MS/MS) and is routinely used for quantitative analysis in biological samples such as blood, urine and other body fluids.
 HPLC consists of using a liquid mobile phase to pass under high pressure a mixture of analytes extracted from the sample through a column containing the stationary phase.
-Analyte separation is based on differences in interaction with both the mobile phase and the stationary phase
+Analyte separation is based on differences in interaction with both the mobile phase and the stationary phase.

 Related Conference of Chromatography-HPLC in Bio-Medical Research

-13th World Congress on Chromatography
+15th World Congress on Chromatography

-16th International Conference on Clinical Chemistry
+16th International Chemistry Congress

 Barcelona, Spain